 - 1. Enter Hall quietly and calmly.

 - 2. Headteacher (and occasional Deputy Headteacher/Assistant Headteacher) Award

-- 3. 'Good to Work' Star Certificates to be handed out by the member of SLT leading assembly followed by 'VALUES' certificates
+- 3. 'Star Worker' Certificates to be handed out by the member of SLT leading assembly followed by 'VALUES' certificates

 - 4. Attendance award.

 - 5. Occasional reports from key events

 - 6. School Prayer

 - 7. Quiet music or hymn will be played as assembly ends.